unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 You can make the messenger appear monstrous and terrifying to the target.
 If you do, the messenger can deliver a message of no more than ten words and then the target must make a Wisdom saving throw.
 On a failed save, echoes of the phantasmal monstrosity spawn a nightmare that lasts the duration of the target's sleep and prevents the target from gaining any benefit from that rest.
 In addition, when the target wakes up, it takes 3d6 psychic damage.

 If you have a body part, lock of hair, clipping from a nail, or similar portion of the target's body, the target makes its saving throw with disadvantage.

+##### Drone Eye

+_4th-level divination_

+**Casting Time:** 1 action

+**Range:** 30 feet

+**Components:** V, S

+**Duration:** Concentration, up to 1 hour

+You create an invisible, tek eye within range that hovers in the air for the duration.

+You mentally receive visual information from the eye, which has normal vision and darkvision out to 30 feet.
+The eye can look in every direction.

+As an action, you can move the eye up to 30 feet in any direction.
+There is no limit to how far away from you the eye can move, but it can't enter another plane of existence.
+A solid barrier blocks the eye's movement, but the eye can pass through an opening as small as 1 inch in diameter.

 ### Tek Skills (E)